trathod99/cpc-creative-pack/README.md

 ## Amazon S3

-We needed a cheap, easy way to host these static web presentations.
-The organization already used AWS so S3 was a good option and dead simple to set up.
-One command with the AWS CLI sends a presentation to S3 and it's instantly avaiable to anyone with an internet connection, making sharing presentations a lot easier than sending around different version of a .ppt over email.
+We needed a inexpensive and flexible way to host these static web presentations.
+The organization already used AWS so S3 was a suitable option and simple to set up.
+One command with the AWS CLI sends a presentation to S3, and it's instantly available to anyone with an internet connection, making sharing presentations a lot easier than sending around different version of a .ppt over email.

 ## Github